Baku pogrom: The pogrom

 Thus the pogrom in Baku resulted in numerous human casualties; dozens of thousands of Armenians lost their houses and were deported from the country – this was acknowledged by the Chairman of the Soviet of the Union Yevgeny Primakov on the closed session of the Supreme Council of USSR on March 5, 1990.
 The victims of the pogrom were not only Armenians but also "the Jews, Ossetians, Georgians, and all others who resembled Armenians to a greater or lesser extent.
 They were beating in the face, not in the passport."

 The pogrom lasted for about seven days during which Central authorities did little to stop the violence – no state of emergency was declared in Baku.

 The police did not respond to the calls of the victims.

 Several eyewitnesses told Helsinki Watch/Memorial that they "approached militiamen(police) on the street to report nearby attacks on Armenians, but the militiamen did nothing".
 Many testimonies confirm that the police deliberately did nothing to put an end to the pogrom and that everything was organised in advance as the pogrom makers knew exactly where the Armenian lived.
 Azaddin Gyulmamedov, a young Azerbaijani who attended the rally in Baku on the 13th and witnessed the outbreak of anti-Armenian violence, gave the following testimony:

 We went to see what was happening.
 We saw these guys in the streets.
 I don't know who they were -drug addicts, maybe.
 They had sticks and clubs, and lists of Armenians and where they lived.
 They wanted to break down the doors of Armenian apartments and chase them out.
 The police didn't do anything.
 They just stood and watched.
 Same with the soldiers, who had weapons.
 We asked them to help.
 There were about a dozen soldiers and ten of us, and there were about twenty in the gang, but the soldiers wouldn't help.
 They said: 'You can do it yourself, Blackie.
 We're not getting involved."

 Eyewitness testimonies

-The World Chess Champion Garry Kasparov, whose mother was Armenian, and his family was among the evacuees.
+The World Chess Champion Garry Kasparov, whose mother was Armenian, and his family were among the evacuees.
 As an eyewitness he later testified: